RaoUmer/RBSRICNN/test_demo_code/Readme.md

 ## RBSRICNN testing:
+- ### Datasets:
+	- The datasets, used to train/evaluate the models, can be downloaded [here](https://github.com/goutamgmb/deep-burst-sr#datasets).
 - ### Testing:
 	#### For Track-1:
 	- Run file named "bsricnn_synsr_val.py" to reproduce validalition SR results for the Burst SR track-1.